atrinsarmadi/Metis_Projects/EDA/Written_Description.md

 ## Design
-To optimize the street team placement in order to reach out to more people and gather more email addresses, we decided to study the data between March and June 2019.
+To optimize the street team placement in order to reach out to more people and gather more email addresses, I decided to study the data between March and June 2019.
 The results examined were stations with the highest total traffic (as a combination of entries and exits data) during this 4 month period, average of traffic of top 5 stations at each day of the week, and traffic per time of day for each day of the week at top 5 stations.

 **Assumptions**
-- Assuming that WTWY gala is held at the end of June, so data is gathered for almost 4 months between March and June.
+- Assuming that WTWY gala is held at the end of June, data is gathered for almost 4 months between March and June.
 - It is assumed that the gala is happening pre-pandemic, hence data was gathered from the year 2019.
-- Based on study of turnstile throughput from turnstile manufacturers, concensus between manufacturers is that each turnstile can support a flow of 30 people per minute, however, to be more conservative in removing outliers from the data, a throughput of 1 person per second was chosen, leading to almost 15000 people entries per turnstile in a 4 hour period.
+- Based on study of turnstile throughput from turnstile manufacturers, concensus between manufacturers is that each turnstile can support a flow of 20-30 people per minute, however, to be more conservative in removing outliers from the data, a throughput of 1 person per second was chosen, leading to almost 15000 people entries per turnstile in a 4 hour period.
 - Total traffic means the combination of entries and exits values for each turnstile/station.